iovisor/bcc/docs/tutorial_bcc_python_developer.md

 ### Lesson 5. sync_count.py

-Modify the sync_timing.py program (prior lession) to store the count of all sys_sync() calls (both fast and slow), and print it with the output.
+Modify the sync_timing.py program (prior lesson) to store the count of all sys_sync() calls (both fast and slow), and print it with the output.
 This count can be recorded in the BPF program by adding a new key index to the existing hash.

 ### Lesson 6. disksnoop.py